 Mosaics from the Late antique building “Eirene”

-After excavations of the “Eirene” building and its surroundings ended, all the archaeological structures in this area were conserved and restored in situ.
+After excavations of the “Eirene” building and its surroundings ended, all the archaeological structures in this area were conserved in situ.
 During these activities, the impressive formal parts of the domus “Eirene” were separated into an exhibition hall to best preserve and showcase the finds.

 Popova, V. “Bodenmosaiken aus dem sog.
 Haus der Eirene” – In: Pillinger, R., A. Lirsch, V. Popova (eds.)
 Corpus der spätantiken und frühchristlichen Mosaiken Bulgariens (Wien: Verlag der Österreichischen Akademie der Wissenschaften, 2016), 174–198.